 While this plant species is native to Mexico and Central America, you can find it grown in places all around the world such as Malaysia, Australia, and the Philippines.

-There are three main types of dragon fruit:
+There are four main types of dragon fruit:

 - White Dragon Fruit: Pink-skinned fruit with white flesh.
 This is the most common variety.

-- Red Dragon Fruit: Red-skinned fruit with bright magenta flesh.
+- Red Dragon Fruit: Red-skinned fruit with bright red flesh.